Misfit (DC Comics): The new Batgirl

 Misfit as the new Batgirl, art by James Raiz.

 Misfit debuts as a shadowy figure, wearing a homemade variation of Barbara Gordon's classic Batgirl costume, accurate enough to be mistaken for the original article at night.
 She seems to have some proficiency with martial arts and Batarangs, as she is able to save a couple from muggers.
-The male of the rescued couple says "Batgirl is back!"
+The male of the rescued couple says "Batgirl is back!".

 This is enough for Barbara to send Black Canary and Huntress to find the new Batgirl.
-With Gypsy as a lure, acting as a damsel in distress, the girl then reveals herself, and after displaying her metahuman powers of teleportation, superstrength and enhanced healing, saves Huntress from being wounded, and displaying her extensive knowledge of the Birds of Prey's activities, she teleports right behind Barbara to speak with her.
-Oracle, impressed by the young girl's abilities, but deterred by her young age, shows her photos of Stephanie Brown's autopsy to dissuade her from crime-fighting.
+With Gypsy as a lure, acting as a damsel in distress, the girl then reveals herself, and after displaying her metahuman powers of teleportation, saves Huntress from being wounded.
+Displaying her extensive knowledge of the Birds of Prey's activities, she teleports right behind Barbara to speak with her.
+Oracle, impressed by the young girl's abilities, but deterred by her age, shows her photos of Stephanie Brown's autopsy to dissuade her from crime-fighting.
 The mystery girl agrees to retire her Batgirl identity, but not to abandon her heroic activities.